walmartlabs/concord/docs/plugins/ansible.md

 }
 ```

+## Raw payload

+### Vault password files

+A file named `_vaultPassword` must be added the root directory of a
+payload.

+## Ansible projects

-## Using dynamic inventories
+### Using dynamic inventories

-To use a dynamic inventory script, upload it as a `dynamicInventory` value in the process call:
+To use a dynamic inventory script, upload it as a `dynamicInventory`
+value in the process call:

 ```
 curl -v \